-In any event, the general point is unavoidable.
+The general point is unavoidable.
 With digital technologies likely to roil the wage continuum and increase near- and medium-term hardship for low-wage workers, society needs to do more to improve the lot of those who for whatever reason cannot secure a more comfortable position in the AI economy.

 Mitigate harsh local impacts